If I were to ask you “where exactly does your bank put your hard-earned savings, your salary”?

 One of the biggest issues in the sustainable sector and with no offense to anyone is that it’s only now, I would say in the last 5-6 years, that you have mainstream people coming here.
 The sector was initially made by climate scientists who speak more jargon than finance people.

-For me personally, I’m a big fan of creating social impact and I’m a part of a network called The High Global Leader.
+Personally, I’m a big fan of creating social impact and I’m a part of a network called The High Global Leader.
 So there is something that you have a purpose in life and for me, that purpose is around communities and people who are not as privileged as you and me to do a Zoom call, let’s say.
 However, that impact can be done in multiple ways.

 We had that case with Mattrvest.
 We actually launched Mattrvest in Singapore and as we went about doing the initial product-market fit.
 We realized that the idea will work but we have to remove sustainability from it.